-Although a human case of CWD has never been identified, hunters are encouraged not to eat or distribute for human consumption, the meat or other parts from animals that have not been tested, or that are found to be CWD-positive.
+Although no human case of CWD has ever been identified, the province recommends that hunters avoid eating the meat until they receive their test results.
+In addition, hunters are strongly urged not to eat, or distribute for human consumption, the meat or other parts from animals that are found to be CWD-positive.

-To find information on how to submit a sample for testing, visit the Saskatchewan CWD submission and tracking website at www.cwdsk.ca/.
+For a complete list of drop-off sites and information on how to submit a sample for testing, visit www.saskatchewan.ca/cwd.

 For more information, contact: